 Obi-Wan Kenobi plot

 The Obi-Wan series will take place 10 years after the events of 2005’s Revenge of the Sith, where we last saw Obi-Wan watching over Luke Skywalker, the secret child of Darth Vader, on Tatooine.

-Relatively little plot details are known, but it appears that Obi-Wan Kenobi will once more face off against his fallen apprentice, in what producer Kathleen Kennedy has described as "the rematch of the century".
+It appears that Obi-Wan Kenobi will once more face off against his fallen apprentice, in what producer Kathleen Kennedy has described as "the rematch of the century".

 "We will definitely see Obi-Wan and Darth Vader get into it again," she told GamesRadar.